rayyanqcri/rayyan-formats-core/README.md

       puts "Found target: #{target}.
 Total: #{total}."
     }

+If you want to convert the input before importing it, for example to convert non-UTF8 encoded files to UTF8 encoded files, add a converter lambda as follows:

+    RayyanFormats::Base.import(source, ->(body, ext){ #my_converter_logic_here })

 ### Exporting

 To do the actual exporting of reference files, assuming articles are stored